Offer in Compromise Extends IRS Collection Time

 In this case, it would seem that the ten-year period had lapsed by the time the government brought suit to collect the taxes (the tax was assessed in 2005 and the government brought suit in 2016–just over ten years later).

 But the analysis does not stop there.
-There are several actions that can extend the statute.
+Several actions can extend the statute.
 The rules extend the statute when the taxpayer submits an offer in compromise.
 This is provided for in our tax laws.

 About the Offer in Compromise